 c.
+The convention shall have the c.
 The convention shall have the power to appoint such employees as it deems necessary, fix their compensation and provide for its expenses including printing.
-Each delegate shall receive the same annual compensation and be reimbursed for actual and necessary expenses as shall then be authorized for members of the legislature: provided, that if the convention extends beyond one year from the date of convening, compensation shall continue at the same annual rate, prorated for the extended period of time.
+Each delegate shall receive the same annual compensation and be reimbursed for natual and necessary exbursed for actual and necessary expenses as shall then be authorized penses as shall then be authorized for members of the legislature: provided, that if the convention extends beyond one year from the date of convening, compensation shall continue at the same annual rate, prorated for the extended period of time.